 Food is certainly a major consideration.
 It is vital that dogs receive good nutrition and some dogs may require special diets in order to enjoy the best of health.
 Check out how much your chosen breed needs to eat each day and you might be in for a big shock.
 That Burns Dog Food, Orijen or whichever brand you choose is an expense that you will incur every day.
 Naturally Burns Dog Food and all the major brands can be purchased at the lowest prices here at Time for Paws.

 You should next think about vets’ bills.
 Your dog will require annual vaccinations, perhaps neutering and could need treatments for various ailments and injuries.
 You can protect yourself from huge one-off costs by insuring your pet but your policy will have an excess and will not cover vaccinations.

 If you travel abroad on holiday then you may have to leave your dog in kennels or pay for a dog sitter.
 If you lead a busy life then you might even have to pay someone to walk your pet from time to time and these expenses should also be factored in.

-It might be necessary to visit a grooming parlour with your pooch occasionally and then there is the cost of collars, leads, poo bags, poop scoops, a ball thrower and a few tasty treats and chews.
+It might be necessary to visit a grooming parlour with your pooch occasionally and then there is the cost of collars, leads, Poop Bags, poop scoops, a ball thrower and a few Tasty Treats and chews.